oarevalo/core/README.md

 ===============
 https://github.com/oarevalo/core

 **Core** is a very lightweight and general purpose MVC framework for developing web applications in ColdFusion.
-Core is based on the MVC and Front Controller patterns and its goal is to be minimally intrusive and leverage pre-existing
+Core is based on the MVC and Front Controller patterns and its goal is to be minimally intrusive and leverage existing
 CFML constructs instead of providing too many features.